-If you are having surgery that is planned several weeks in advance, though, you can have a different kind of blood transfusion called an autologous blood transfusion.
+If you are having surgery that is scheduled several weeks in advance, you may be able to plan for an autologous blood transfusion.
 This is a transfusion in which you receive your own blood which was drawn before your surgery.

 There are several benefits to receiving your own blood.
 There is no risk of reaction to foreign antigens.
-In other words, your body recognizes it’s own blood, so it is readily accepted.
-Also, there is no possibility of disease being transmitted from the blood of another person.
+Since your body recognizes its own blood, it is readily accepted.
+There is also no possibility of disease being transmitted from the blood of another person.

 If you are interested in having an autologous blood transfusion, here are the steps you need to take.

 If you would like to donate your blood for an upcoming surgery, ask your doctor if this is an option for you.
 Your doctor can determine if your health allows you to safely donate blood and if the type of surgery planned will likely require transfusion.

 Donors who are considered "High Risk" will be evaluated by the Blood Bank Physician at the time of the first donation.
 "High Risk" donors include cardiac patients, patients with infections or seizure disorders, pregnant patients and pediatric patients (children must be at least ten years old, and weigh at least 65 pounds).